 Always consult a dermatologist first and use caution when using these at-home laser machines for unwanted hair removal.
 If you are uncomfortable, it is best to get in-office or in-clinic treatment under professional medical supervision.
 Some products come with cooling technology and lower power settings for darker skin types.

 This dermatologist tested Braun Silk Expert Pro IPL device is advertised for use in women.
 It is FDA cleared for permanent body hair reduction.
-It currently has approximately 2,200 average averaging 4.5/5 stars.
+It currently has approximately 2,200 reviews averaging 4.5/5 stars.
 You can also get the Braun Silk-expert Pro 5 IPL from Target.

 It comes with the SMART IPL with SensoAdaptTM skin sensor (with UV protection) technology.
 This technology automatically and continuously adapts to your skin tone per the manufacturer.
 Thus making it safe to use for most people of color, including in the facial area, upper lips and underarms.
 You can use this product on a daily basis.
 Also check out the less expensive FDA certified Braun IPL Silk Expert Pro 3 hair removal device from Walmart.
 It has lower power settings and is suitable for medium tone skins.

 This popular at-home diode laser product from Tria Beauty is advertised as being 3-4 times more powerful than the IPLs on the market.
 It can be used by both men and women.
 Its power setting is 20 Joules per centimeter squared.
 Most IPLs are at around 5 Joules per centimeter squared.

 The Tria hair removal laser also targets hair follicles at much deeper levels in comparison to IPLs, and at more concentrated energy levels.
 This supposedly means a higher chance of permanent hair reduction rather than just temporary.
 Average rating of 4/5 stars based on 1,500 reviews.